 |---|

 Do not treat controller.start() as a universal connection step.
-It is only the Basic Mode client connection path.
-In Custom Mode and LiveKit Plugin integrations, the Motion Server connection is established outside the client.
+It is only the Direct Mode connection path.
+In Backend Mode and Platform Integrations, the Motion Server connection is established outside the client.

 | Method | Purpose |